hubbcaps/gazee/README.md

 ### Needed features before Gazee is actually usable

+- [ ] Add more options for gathering comic metadata than parsing ComicInfo in archive.
 - [ ] Portability.
 Verify working on Windows.
 Currently developed and working under linux.
 - [ ] Daemonize.
 Make it runable as a service.
 - [ ] Various system level settings need to be implemented for CherryPy still.